remla25-team18/operation/README.md

 ## Progress log

+### Assignment 1
-- We created a structured organization with several repositories that are responsible for different parts of the project.
+- **[Basic Requirements]** We created a structured organization with several repositories that are responsible for different parts of the project.
 Operation repository contains a README.md, provides the steps to run the application and docker-compose.yml file to run the whole project.
+The app has a frontend and a backend which allows a user to interact with the model and provide feedback.
-- We created a workflow which automatically versions the artifacts and increases patch versions and bumps the version to the next pre-release version.
+- **[Automated Release Process]** We created a workflow which automatically versions the artifacts and increases patch versions and bumps the version to the next pre-release version.
 Main is set to a pre-release after a stable release.
-- We released libraries lib-version and lib-ml through GitHub packages. lib-ml is reused in both model-training and model-service.
+- **[Software Reuse in Libraries]** We released libraries lib-version and lib-ml through GitHub packages. lib-ml is reused in both model-training and model-service.
 A trained model is not part of a container image.
-- We used REST API to communicate between the app and model-service, also within the app.
+- **[Exposing a Model via REST]** We used REST API to communicate between the app and model-service, also within the app.
 DNS name and port are defined as ENV variables.
 All server endpoints have a well-defined API definition that follows Open API Specification.
+- **[Docker Compose Operation]** We added an attempt to configure a docker-compose file to run the whole project.